 Speaking of packaging, when possible, prioritize buying products with packaging that can be easily recycled in Summit County.
 This includes tin, aluminum, paper, cardboard, and glass and plastic bottles, tubs and jugs.
 And while I would never tell anyone to avoid leafy greens, keep in mind that plastic salad and berry containers are not recyclable locally.
 If you are unsure of what is recyclable, visit High Country Conservation Center’s website for a refresher.

 Sustainability doesn’t stop at the grocery store.
 Another impactful tactic you can easily implement at home is composting your food scraps instead of throwing them away.
-Summit County residents can recycle their food scraps for free at five drop-off locations.
+Summit County residents can recycle their food scraps for free at eight drop-off locations.
 Enroll online and you’ll receive a code to access the food scrap bins.
 Why should you consider composting?
 Because it creates a closed-loop system!
 Instead of landfilling food (where it decomposes and releases methane — a potent greenhouse gas), composting ensures that all the water and energy that went into producing our food goes straight back into the earth.
 Here’s another staggering fact: If global food waste were a country, it’d be the third-largest emitter of greenhouse gas emissions — so composting not only helps with resource conservation, but it’s also an important way to fight climate change.

 Now that you have learned how to grocery shop sustainability, put these tips into action next time you hit the supermarket.
 Adopting these small changes into your daily habits creates a positive influence on your family, community, and the world we live in.